JohnGuilding/upgradeable-ERC20/README.md

-This repository holds the contract code for an upgradeable token that implements the ERC20 token standard.
+This is a basic implementation of an upgradeable token that implements the ERC20 token standard.